Skip to content

 Data source

-Australian Early Development Census (AEDC), via the Australian Government Productivity Commission website < https://www.pc.gov.au/closing-the-gap-data/dashboard/socioeconomic/outcome-area4 >.
+Australian Early Development Census (AEDC), via the Australian Government Productivity Commission website (PC 2023; AEDC 2022).

 Measure based on publicly available data.
 No further suppression rules applied.